markoksb/cryptofolio/README.md

 ├── requirements.txt                # Project dependencies
 └── users.py                        # handling of user login/logout and registration
 ```

-#### Challenges and Learning Outcomes
-Effective project planning is crucial, yet even the most meticulously crafted plans can face unexpected hurdles.
-During the development of Cryptofolio, I encountered several challenges that required flexibility and quick problem-solving.
-External commitments often competed for my time and attention, requiring a balance between maintaining momentum on the project and fulfilling other responsibilities.<br>
-Despite these challenges, this project has been an invaluable learning experience.
-I gained deeper insights into integrating different technologies, handling real-time data, and designing a user-centric application.
-I also learned to adapt my approach, troubleshoot unforeseen issues efficiently, and remain committed to continuous improvement.<br>
-This project reinforced the importance of resilience and iterative progress.
-While the current version provides a solid foundation, I am eager to enhance and expand Cryptofolio as opportunities arise.

-A notable technical challenge I faced was dealing with very small floating-point numbers.
-Tiny discrepancies can affect trust and insights.
-These small floats caused unexpected rounding errors or cluttered the user interface.<br>
-To address this, I enhanced numerical precision in Jinja templates using custom formatting.
-Notably, I displayed them in scientific notation.
-This ensured consistent and readable outputs without excess digits.<br>
-I learned the importance of precision in financial applications and refined my skills in data presentation and template rendering with Jinja. #memecoins

 #### Contribute
 Feel free to submit pull requests or report issues. :)